-1. Policies and Procedures for annual school safety training for staff and students prevention and intervention.
+1. Policies and Procedures for annual school safety training for staff and students

+In accordance with Project SAVE requirements, the Niagara Falls City School District will conduct annual training programs for staff members in violence prevention and intervention.
+A cadre of staff members will be trained to develop skills for school violence prevention and intervention.
 This on-going training and staff development will include the District's safety plan and the District's policies on discipline and crimes committed on school grounds and/or against school staff.
+Trainings and drills are conducted in a traumainformed, developmentally and age-appropriate manner.